Cut off: Britain hit with travel bans over new virus strain

 The ban caused chaos in Kent, the southeastern English county that is home to many of Britain’s English Channel ports.
 The government urged against travel to the county, but trucks snaked along the shoulders of the main highways to the ports anyway.

-Around 10,000 trucks pass through Britain’s port of Dover every day, accounting for about 20% of the U.K.’s trade in goods.
+Around 10,000 trucks pass through Britain’s port of Dover every day, accounting for about 20% of the country’s trade in goods.
 British Transport Secretary Grant Shapps said France’s ban was “slightly surprising” but insisted that the public won’t notice any shortages “for the most part.”

 France’s Minister of Transport Jean-Baptiste Djebbari indicated that a solution was coming.
 In a tweet, he said that “in the coming hours, at a European level, we will put a solid health protocol in place so that the flow from the United Kingdom can resume.”